JaShom/Fitness-Functions/README.md

 # Fitness-Functions
 Fitness functions written in python.\
-Made this because it was most functions are written in matlab or C. Others take too long to find.\
+Made this because most functions are written in matlab or C. Others take too long to find.\
 Here you should:\
 Sphere Funtion\
 Rastrigin Function\